By Mark Leopold, (previously SuperFriend's Head of Policy & Strategic Alliances)

 Supporting vulnerable populations is a challenge for both business and society.
 Insurance and superannuation businesses are no different.
-In my opinion we will be well served if we take compassionate lens, play our role in developing more inclusive products and services, communicate more effectively with those in need, and connecting people to services that enable recovery.
+We will be well served if we take compassionate lens, play our role in developing more inclusive products and services, communicate more effectively with those in need, and connect people to services that enable recovery.

 It’s a journey

-What does this mean for those of us, like me, who struggle with one or more of the three – compassion, connection or community?
+What does this mean for those of us, who struggle with one or more of the three – compassion, connection or community?